komprenilo/ligavision/README.md

 ```

 ## History
-The initial Liga Vision is consisted of the vision DSL/UDT/UDF part of [Rikai](https://github.com/eto-ai/rikai) and [spark-video](https://github.com/eto-ai/spark-video).
+The initial Liga Vision is consisted of [spark-video](https://github.com/eto-ai/spark-video) and the vision DSL/UDT/UDF part of [Rikai](https://github.com/eto-ai/rikai).